-Simbex extends partnership with Dartmouth Medical School, Thayer School of Engineering on concussion research
+Simbex extends partnership with Dartmouth Medical School, Thayer School on concussion research

 With a two-year, $1.3-million grant, researchers from the Lebanon-based company Simbex, Dartmouth Medical School (DMS) and Thayer School of Engineering at Dartmouth will explore novel approaches to understanding the causes of and clinical outcomes following sports-related concussions.